© Crown copyright 2021

-This guidance brings together sources of information about the main risks children may be particularly vulnerable to during the coronavirus (COVID-19) pandemic and signposts you to help and support available.
+This guidance brings together sources of information about the main risks children may be particularly vulnerable to and signposts you to help and support available.

 This guide also includes information on the support providers who can help you have effective conversations with a young person, especially if you are concerned for their safety.

 Domestic abuse can have devastating consequences for children, and can have lifelong impacts on their mental and physical health and behaviour into adulthood.